Trans Tape and Other Binding Tapes: The Ultimate Guide

 Conclusion

-Trans tape can be a great tool for chest binding, as well as the many other needs it meets in the trans community and beyond.
-Finding the right binding solution for you is a process, and we hope this guide has aided you in that process.
+Trans tape and other binding tapes can be powerful tools for chest binding - as well as for tucking, packing, and addressing a variety of gender-affirming needs within and beyond the trans community.
+Finding the right solution takes time and experimentation, and we hope this guide has supported you in that journey.
 Transformation and comfort should be accessible to all.

 If you like this article, you might also be interested in our guide on chest binders as well as our article on how to use/apply trans tape.